ONLYOFFICE/ansible-role-desktopeditors/README.md

     None.

-## Note:
+## Note

    If you use Windows like host
-   Use the value become: false
+   use the value become: false

 ## License